raspberrypioneer/OricBoulderDash/README.md

 # Boulder Dash for the Oric by raspberrypioneer Jan 2025

 # TODO for v1.0:
+- Bug on last cave, goes to bonus on RF dead
+- Change intro cave Z for Arno, +1
 - Investigate about making game / timing a bit slower
+- Test on real Oric-1, including alternate keys
 - Perform a full test of all gameplay, all cave parameters, cave flow incl. bonus and levels
-- Change intro cave Z for Arno, BD2,3 and +1
+- Test Arno, BD2,3 and +1
-- Build and test other BD caves (Arno, BD2,3 and +1)
-- Test on real Oric-1

 # Quick check
 - Investigate intro tune/music
-- Investigate - use different keys, remap?
-Test if swapping keys down with right is easier on Oric, see https://github.com/Oric-Software-Development-Kit/Keyboard-FullMatrix
 - Std + alt charsets are contiguous in memory - maybe one redef load for both?

 # Future considerations: